open-compensation-token-license/license-token-website/wikisrc/open-source-nft-platforms-for-indie-projects.md

 ### [Zora](https://zora.co/)

 Zora offers a protocol rather than a marketplace, empowering creators to set their terms for their NFT market experiences.
+For more on Zora's approach, see [Zora's NFT Marketplace and Open Source Compliance](https://www.license-token.com/wiki/zora-s-nft-marketplace-and-open-source-compliance).

 ### [OpenSea Developer Toolkit](https://docs.opensea.io/docs/)